Rusty-flanked Treecreeper

 Rusty-flanked Treecreeper, Dulong Gorge, Yunnan, 2730 m (8,960 ft.), June.
 (Craig Brelsford)

 In China, Rusty-flanked Treecreeper Certhia nipalensis occurs only in southeast Tibet and around Gaoligong Mountains in western Yunnan.
-Breeds at higher altitudes (in Tibet to 3500 m [11,480 ft.]) and has a more prominent buffish-white supercilium than Sikkim Treecreeper C. discolor and Hume’s Treecreeper C. manipurensis.
+HABITAT & ID Breeds at higher altitudes (in Tibet to 3500 m [11,480 ft.]) and has a more prominent buffish-white supercilium than Sikkim Treecreeper C. discolor and Hume’s Treecreeper C. manipurensis.
 Has shorter and straighter bill than those species and richly colored rufous flanks and breast sides that contrast with white throat and buffish-white breast.
-Underparts of Sikkim and Hume’s show little contrast, and Hodgson’s Treecreeper C. hodgsoni has duller, less contrasting, buffish flanks.
+Underparts of Sikkim Treecreeper and Hume’s Treecreeper show little contrast, and Hodgson’s Treecreeper C. hodgsoni has duller, less contrasting, buffish flanks.
 Bar-tailed Treecreeper C. himalayana also lacks bright rufous on underparts and has conspicuous black bars on tail.
-Hodgson’s and Bar-tailed breed at higher elevations than Rusty-flanked, but there is overlap with those two species as well as with Sikkim and Hume’s.
+Hodgson’s Treecreeper and Bar-tailed Treecreeper breed at higher elevations than Rusty-flanked, but there is overlap with those two species as well as with Sikkim and Hume’s.
 Overlap especially possible in winter, when all five species tend to be found at lower elevations.
-Bill blackish, with pale base to mandible; feet brown.
-High-pitched song introduced with tsit call emitted one to three times and followed by rapid metallic trill lasting one to two seconds.
+BARE PARTS Bill blackish, with pale base to mandible; feet brown.
+VOICE High-pitched song introduced with tsit call emitted 1 to 3 times and followed by rapid metallic trill lasting 1 to 2 seconds.
 Also thin calls like other treecreepers. — Craig Brelsford

 THE TREECREEPERS OF CHINA